 As part of this application, you are required to:

-- read the MIFF Volunteer Terms of Engagement and accept these terms before submitting your online application
+- read the MIFF Volunteer Terms of Engagement (available in PDF or DOCX format) and accept these terms before submitting your online application.

 If you have any questions about the application process or have any issues completing the application form, please contact firstname.lastname@example.org.